25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 You do not have to deal with multiple countertops in a one-wall kitchen.
 This means that you can combine other storage solutions other than your built-in cabinetry.
 Save floor space by pushing a tall cabinet against your wall.
 Be a little clever with your storage by turning a shoe cabinet into utensil storage.

 One of the most picture-perfect kitchen configurations is the kitchen island.
 No, really.
 Kitchens with islands are all over the internet, in magazines, and on cooking shows.
 We cannot blame everyone for loving it because kitchen islands are stylish and efficient for cooking and dining.
 However, kitchen islands are not as space-savvy as the other kitchen configurations.
 Good thing there are simple tricks to still nail this look without sacrificing much of your available space.

 For an open-concept kitchen or a smaller kitchen space, here are some ways to successfully put up a kitchen island.

 Since BTOs now welcome the open-concept kitchen, we have more chances to choose the configuration that we prefer.
-Still, there are many considerations before starting a kitchen renovation, one of which is to push through the renovation or just go with the alternatives.
+Still, there are many considerations before starting a kitchen renovation, one of which is whether to push through with the renovation or just go with the alternatives.
 For a roomier open-concept kitchen, a one-wall configuration mixed with a kitchen island makes up an efficient and inviting space.
 Add some chairs and turn your space into a dining area.